 NATIONAL SUNDAY SUPPER DAY

-National Sunday Supper Day is observed annually on the second Sunday in January.
+National Sunday Supper Day encourages families to gather around the table, enjoy a meal and a conversation together each year on the second Sunday in January.

 Sunday Supper starts off as one day a week and soon becomes a way of life. – Sunday Supper Movement

 These days families are busy with after-school activities, jobs, and homework.
 Sunday supper has been a disappearing tradition around the country and the Sunday Supper Movement aims to bring families back together in the kitchen and around the dinner table one Sunday at a time.
 National Sunday Supper Day is another step toward this goal.

 Invite friends and family over to spend the day preparing a Sunday Supper.
 While you’re preparing supper, discuss plans for continuing the tradition next week.
 Take turns and find ways to spend more time enjoying each other’s company over a meal.
 Create bonds that will last a lifetime.
 For more information visit wwww.sundaysuppermovement.com.
 Use #SundaySupper on social media.

 Isabel Laessig is the founder of the Sunday Supper Movement and the Food and Wine Conference.
 A mother of four, she was inspired to start her blog, Family Foodie, when her oldest left for college and the things she would miss most about home would be the times spent in the kitchen and around the table with family.